cyclic-software/docs/docs/overview/launch.md

 # Launch

 Cyclic apps are hosted on AWS serverless infrastructure.
 This means any lambda constraints are inherited.
+This also means there are no servers to manage, no OS patches to apply, no maintenance windows to schedule and no networking headaches.

+## Hard limits

 - 30s Maximum request time
 - 6MB Maximum HTTP POST payload size

+## Soft limits

 - Runtime Nodejs 14.x
-- 5 API requests per second
+- 5 API requests per second steady state
+- 10 API requests per second in a burst

 ## Start